Chanel West Coast’s White Crochet Swimsuit & Icy-Blue Hair Has Instagram On Lockdown

 “Dang,” another said.

-“Now that should be worn every day” seemed to come from another fan giving Chanel the thumbs-up.
+“Now that should be worn every day,” came from another fan giving Chanel the thumbs-up.

 The update itself proved immensely popular in very little time.
 It had racked up over 26,000 likes within just one hour of going live.
-The same time frame brought over 600 fans into the post’s comments section.
+The same time frame brought over 600 fans to the post’s comments section.

 Fans following Chanel’s social media will know that she’s been experimenting heavily with hair colors of late.
-The star’s recent “Old Fashioned” single saw her channel a full Old Western vibe from frayed clothing and saloon settings.
+The star’s recent “Old Fashioned” pic saw her channel a full old west vibe, with frayed clothing and a saloon setting.
 The curled reddish locks suited the feel perfectly.

-Earlier this year, Chanel went peroxide blonde for her “Sharon Stoned” release.
+Earlier this year, Chanel went peroxide blond for her “Sharon Stoned” release.
 This look was a million miles from the “Old Fashioned” one, with the rapper donning a dominatrix-like black corset and posing against a bold red wall to contrast her ensemble and peroxide locks.

-For the most part, Chanel appears blonde.
+For the most part, Chanel usually appears blond.
 That said, she has gone down the blue route already this summer, with various photos showing her rocking icy-blue hair.

 Fans wishing to see more of Chanel should follow her Instagram.